twzhangyang/RestAirline/README.md

 ---

 ### 4. Get booking
-According to response of last api, you can either get the booking by `resourceLinks` post data by `resourceCommand`.
+According to response of last api, you can either get the booking by `resourceLinks` or post data by `resourceCommand`.

 > GET api/booking/{bookingId}